StarskyCorp/Peter/README.md

         (await mediator.Send(request)).ToMinimalApi());
 ```

-You will have this other in a separated and well organized file:
+You will have this other:

 ```csharp
 // Program.cs